Hekkfern/advent-of-code/README.md

 ### Prerequisites

 First read the [Prerequisites](docs/prerequisites.md) page to install the necessary tools in your computer to be able to use this project.
-Read the corresponding section acording to your operating system.
+Read the corresponding section according to your operating system.

 ### Installation